emannenicholas/pupe-pat/README.md

 will print the help message with descriptions of the parameters.

-The the most up to date docker image and script are automatically installed on `optics-support` using Puppet.
+The the most up to date docker image and script are automatically installed on `operational-support` using Puppet.

 To run the real-time analysis, run:
 ```
 pupe-pat-realtime /home/eng/input_data_20180501 /home/eng/output_results_20180501
 ```
-The real-time analysis mode should be run on a machine that has /archive mounted, specifically `optics-support`.
+The real-time analysis mode should be run on a machine that has /archive mounted, specifically `operational-support`.
 Once images are done being taken for the night, press `control-c` to stop the listener and generate the merged pdfs described below.